Pointwise decay for the wave equation on nonstationary spacetimes

-Our main result, Theorem \ref{thm:intro main theorem}, is a pointwise decay estimate for the solution to the following equation:
+Our main result, \cref{thm:main}, is a pointwise decay estimate for the solution to the following equation:

-where $\ti N$ is the normal derivative to $\{t=0\}$, $\gab$ is a Lorentzian metric, $A^\mu$ are coefficients, and $V$ is a potential satisfying the following conditions:
+where $g$ is a Lorentzian metric and $g^\xo,A,B,V$ are functions satisfying the following conditions:

 \begin{theorem}[Main theorem] Let $m\ge0$ be an integer and let $N$ be a sufficiently large integer relative to $m$, or $N\gg m$.
-Let $\gab(t,x)$ be a Lorentzian metric such that for all $t_0\ge0$ the level sets $\{ t =t_0\}$ are space-like, let $h := g-m$ with $m$ denoting the Minkowski metric, let $A^\mu(t,x)$ be first-order coefficients and let $V(t,x)$ be a potential.
-Assume that the evolution \eqref{main} satisfies the weak local energy decay \eqref{eq:WLED}, and that $\phi_0 \in \lt(\R^3)$.
+Let $\gab(t,x)$ be a Lorentzian metric such that for all $t_0\ge0$ the level sets $\{ t =t_0\}$ are space-like, and let $h := g-m$ with $m$ denoting the Minkowski metric.
+Let $u := t-r$ and $v:=t+r$.
+Assume that $\p$ solving \eqref{main} satisfies the weak local energy decay \eqref{eq:WLED}, and that $\phi_0 \in \lt(\R^3)$.

-\begin{enumerate} \item Suppose that for some real $0<\xs, \xd<\iy$,
+\begin{enumerate} \item Suppose that for some real $0<\xs, \xd, \xd'<\iy$,